Piano | North American Representation, South American Representation

 Biography

 Lauded for his “impeccable technique” (The Washington Post) and “elegant musicianship” (The New York Times), pianist Juho Pohjonen is in demand internationally as an orchestral soloist, recitalist, and chamber performer.
-An ardent exponent of Scandinavian music, Pohjonen’s growing discography offers a showcase of music by Finnish compatriots such as Esa-Pekka Salonen, Kaija Saariaho and Jean Sibelius.
+An ardent exponent of Scandinavian music, Pohjonen’s growing discography offers a showcase of music by Finnish compatriots such as Esa-Pekka Salonen, Kaija Saariaho, and Jean Sibelius.

 Pohjonen earned a master’s degree from Meri Louhos and Hui-Ying Liu-Tawaststjerna at the Sibelius Academy in Helsinki.
-He was selected by Sir Andras Schiff as the winner of the 2009 Klavier Festival Ruhr Scholarship.
+He was selected by Sir András Schiff as the winner of the 2009 Klavier Festival Ruhr Scholarship.
 In 2019, Pohjonen launched MyPianist, an AI-based app that provides interactive piano accompaniment. (https://mypianist.app).

 AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL.

-MAY 2023- PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS
+JULY 2025- PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS

 Back to Top